troycomi/snakemake-training/0_sbatch/README.md

 scale to many samples, handle versions and software through singularity and conda, and automatically build necessary output files based on new inputs.
-Once we interface with slurm, we can capture all the SBATCH directives as well, keeping the resource values next to their rules.
+Once we interface with slurm, we can capture all the SBATCH directives as well, keeping the resource values (memory and time) next to the corresponding jobs.

 In contrast to accomplishing something similar with bash scripts and array jobs, Snakemake is much easier to read and write and can continue each step